Whitworth Ward By-Election Thursday 26 June 2025

 How do I complete my postal vote?

 When you receive your postal vote, read the instructions carefully.
 Your postal vote includes the ballot paper and a postal voting statement.
-Complete both of these and return them straight away.
-Completed postal votes need to be returned to the Returning Officer by 10pm on Thursday 1 May 2025.
-If you miss the post you can hand your completed postal vote into any polling station in the Division in which you are registered or at Futures Park in Bacup.
+You can vote for 1 candidate only in the Whitworth by-election.
+Complete the statement with your date of birth and signature and put a cross next to your choice of candidate.
+Completed postal votes need to be returned to the Returning Officer by 10pm on Thursday 26 June 2025.
+If you miss the post you can hand your completed postal vote into any polling station in Whitworth ward or at Futures Park in Bacup.
+Please note that due to new regulations introduced by the Elections Act you will need to complete a form to hand in with your postal vote, please do not post any completed postal votes through the letterbox at our offices as your vote will be rejected.

 If you need help to vote, you can ask someone you know or get independent help by contacting Electoral Services.